Two ‘Boogaloo Bois’ Charged With Conspiring to Provide Support to Hamas

 The witness said the pair also had large quantities of ammunition and firearms, and at least one member was carrying it through a residential neighborhood in Minneapolis.

 Separately, the men allegedly met with individuals they thought were members of Hamas, the militant organization that has ruled the Gaza Strip for years.
-In reality, Solomon and Teeter met with an FBI informant and an undercover agent involved in an investigation into the duo.
+In reality, they met with an FBI informant and an undercover agent involved in an investigation into the pair.

 “In audio-recorded conversations, Solomon and Teeter expressed that Hamas shares anti-U.S. government views that align with their own views,” prosecutors said in the press release.
 “Solomon and Teeter also expressed their desire to employ themselves as ‘mercenaries’ for Hamas as a means to generate cash for the Boogaloo Bois/Boojahideen movement, including funding for recruitment and purchasing land for a training compound.”